mjaquiery/jspsych-born-open-data/_episodes/00-intro.md

   * We will save data in .csv format so that it can be loaded by many different programs
 * and **R**eusable
   * By giving our data an appropriate license, we will ensure people are clear about how the data can be used
+  * By supplying a data dictionary which explains the variables, we will make it possible for others to understand our dataset

 > ## Discussion time
 > - Who has tried to use shared data before?